Ladbrokes exchange review – What is it and how does it compare against the likes of Betfair and Smarkets?

 Odds are one of, if not the, most important aspect of any betting company from the perspective of the bettor.
 With better value odds, you’re going to attract more customers.
 As simple as that.

 It all comes down to the potential profit a gambler can win from a certain bet.
-Obviously greater odds means more profit if results go your way.
+Greater odds means more profit if results go your way.

 Arguably the main reason exchanges have become so popular since the boom in online betting is due to the odds.
 They can offer a true market price.
 Compare this to a bookmaker where they have to build their profit margin into the odds, meaning less value for the punter.